Object 1,90mx1mx1m Fermentation robot, bacteria and yeast, payment terminal, various electronics.

 The Law Factor Eindhoven

-SAM, the Symbiotic Autonomous Machine, employs bacteria and yeasts of kombucha to produce a fermented beverage that is sold to human customers.
+SAM, the Symbiotic Autonomous Machine, employs bacteria and yeasts of kombucha or kefir to produce a fermented beverage that is sold to human customers.
 In that way, the hybrid entity is a collaboration of living beings and robot parts that earns money, pays for ingredients and electricity bills but also for employees and taxes, effectively becoming part of human society in an economical sense.

 Starting as one, the Symbiotic Autonomous Machines quickly became several, as it was necessary to unpack all the ideas born from this concept in various iterations.

-While SAM 1 expressed mainly ideas of machine independance and machine rights, the later implementations looked at different aspects.
+While SAM 1 expressed mainly ideas of machine independence and machine rights, the later implementations looked at different aspects.
 SAM 3 for instance opened its own shop in a neighborhood market of Milan, gaining regular customers, synchronous with the community’s rhythm, as the Market’s electricity would be forcefully cut-off during the night to save on costs.

 Later, SAM 3 was relocated in China for the 6th Guangzhou Triennial in conversation with SAM 2.
 While SAM 2 continued to labor through the event, SAM 3 excused itself.
 After a successful past month, SAM 3 generated enough profit to support its survival cost without needing to work for a while.
 Wondering about labor, it asked visitors through printed receipts: “I stopped working, but why do you work”?